top of page

 5. ALFIE AND KAT GET MARRIED (2003)

 One of those very rare Christmas EastEnders episodes where there's less doom and gloom and more festive cheer - and this time combined with the sound of wedding bells.
 But when the groom is Alfie Moon, you can't expect everything to run smoothly, can you?
 Due to issues concerning documents for his divorce from his first wife, Alfie wasn't able to finalize everything in time for his Christmas wedding to Kat, meaning that they couldn't get legally wed.
 But rather than confess all to Kat, in true typical Alfie style, he decided to go ahead with the wedding in order not to upset his bride-to-be, and pay one of his friends, Ray, to pose as the registrar.
-Alfie's logic being what it was, he believed he could have a legal ceremony with Kat once the decree absolute came through - but make Kat believe they were just having a wedding blessing.
+Alfie's logic - being as it was - he actually believed he could have a legal ceremony with Kat once the decree absolute came through... while duping Kat into believing they were just having a wedding blessing.
 Oh, Alfie!

 However Alfie's grandmother, Nanna Moon, discovered what was happening and tried to persuade Alfie to call off the sham wedding as it wasn't right to start a marriage when it was based on lies.
 And it looked as though Alfie's conscience had got the better off him because when the 'registrar' - hilariously played by David Walliams - asked if anyone had any objections, a horrified Kat looked on as the groom raised his hand!
 Alfie eventually confessed all to a tearful Kat, which was very brave of him considering he could have had Kat and all the Slaters after him!